Jesus in the Torah and the Old Testament

-If we miss the first several chapters of a good novel, the rest of the story becomes clouded and confusing.
-Although we may piece together events and follow the general theme, the real reasons for specific actions and events are unknown — the same holds true with the Bible.
+We may piece together the events and follow the general theme.
+But the real reasons for specific actions and events will remain unknown.
+And the same holds true with the Bible.

 “If you believed Moses, you would believe me”

-Later when Yeshua walked through the wall and into the room where the disciples were meeting, He reminded them again.
+Later when Jesus walked through the wall and into the room where the disciples were meeting, He reminded them again.

 Now He said to them, “These are My words which I spoke to you while I was still with you, that all things which are written about Me in the Law of Moses and the Prophets and the Psalms must be fulfilled.”
 Then He opened their minds to understand the Scriptures.”
 (Luke 24:44-45)

 With this understanding in mind, let’s consider other verses that use the word “Law.”
-When we read the word “law” and think “God’s instructions” and these verses will carry new revelation:
+What if we considered “law” to mean “God’s instructions”?
+Think about it while reading Psalm 119:

 - The law of Your mouth is better to me than thousands of gold and silver pieces.
 Ps 119:72